15 Expats Talk about Health Insurance and Healthcare in Saudi Arabia

 Are healthcare and health insurance expensive in Saudi Arabia?

 "My sponsor always paid for my insurance.
-I ended paying an extra amount for higher end insurance so I could go the Kingdom Hospital, and found out that the medical staff there are not adequately trained," said an expat in Riyadh.
+I ended paying an extra amount for higher end insurance so I could go the Kingdom Hospital, and found out that the medical staff there are not adequately trained," commented one expat living in Riyadh, Saudi Arabia.

 "Healthcare and health insurance in Saudi Arabia can be expensive, depending on the type of coverage and services required.
 Generally, the cost of healthcare in Saudi Arabia is higher than in many other countries, due to the high cost of medical equipment and services.
 Health insurance is also expensive, as premiums can be quite high, and there are often additional fees for certain services.
-However, the government does provide some subsidies for health insurance, which can help to reduce the cost," commented one expat living in Saudi Arabia.
+However, the government does provide some subsidies for health insurance, which can help to reduce the cost," wrote one expat.

 Get Quote